nisarkhokhar07/Validating_Email/README.md

 DATABASE =
 HOST =
 DIALECT =
+PORT =
 ```

-Provide the username and password of your database server, and all the required fields.
+Provide the username and password of your database server and all the required fields.
 Here, dialect in simple words is the type of the database.

 ## Endpoint: /importfile